Templarian/WindowsIcons/readme.md

 My goal of moving the icons to github is to get more community involvement.
 I also have a strong feeling with the release of Windows 8 I will be unable to keep up with requests (but will be sure to keep the readme file constantly updated).

-Thanks everyone so much for all the support and suggestions.
+Thank you all so much for all the support and suggestions.

 ## Windows Phone